Diocese of Umzimvubu

-The Diocese of Umzimvubu is a relatively new Diocese created out of a portion of the former St John's See.
-It came into existence in 1991.
-The current bishop at Phumzile Cetwayo, who was elected in 2024.
+The Diocese of Umzimvubu is a diocese of the Anglican Church of Southern Africa created out of a portion of the former Diocese of St John's.
+It was established in 1991.
+The current bishop is Phumzile Cetwayo, who was elected in 2024.

-The Diocese of Umzimvubu sits on the border of Kwazulu Natal and The Eastern Cape, located in the northern area of the former homeland of the Transkei.
+The Diocese of Umzimvubu sits on the border of Kwazulu Natal and The Eastern Cape, located in the northern area of the former bantustan of the Transkei.
 Historically the Diocese, along with the Diocese of Mthatha, formed the larger Diocese of St John's.
 Consequently, it shares many of the characteristics of this neighbouring diocese.